scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 We've modelled `UptimeClient` as a trait because we're going to want to stub it out in unit tests.
-For example, we can write a test client that allows us to provide test data:
+For example, we can write a test client that allows us to provide dummy data rather than calling out to actual servers:

 ```tut:book:silent
 class TestUptimeClient(hosts: Map[String, Int]) extends UptimeClient {